selfcommunity/api-docs/source/includes/endpoints/_moderation.md

 |moderation_type|3|poor|
 |moderation_type|4|offtopic|

-#### Toggle actions
+#### Actions
+The following actions can be performed using this endpoint:
+* `scold_author`: scold the author of the post, a notification will be sent to the author of the post with moderation_type as the cause
+* `scold_flagger`: scold a flagger of the post, a notification will be sent to the author of the flag
+* `ignore`: ignore the contribute into the moderation flow (for moderators)
+* `hide`: hide the contribution for all community users except for the author with moderation_type as the cause
+* `delete`: delete the contribution for all community users with moderation_type as the cause

-The following types of actions are "toggle actions": ignore, hide and delete.
-"toggle actions" means that calling the endpoint twice with the same action will cancel it.
+The following types of actions are "toggle actions" (calling the endpoint twice with the same action will cancel it): ignore, hide and delete.

 <h3 id="unfollowcategory-responses">Responses</h3>